Overdrivr/DistantIO/README.md

 The whole program was designed to be simple to use.

 On the slave side, only three steps are required.
-Simply register variables during initialization time, feed the incoming characters to the API, update it regularly and you're good to go.
+Simply register variables during initialization time, feed the incoming communication data to the API, update it regularly and you're good to go.

 Master side, the user interface provided can be used as is, for reading/writing/plotting MCU variables.
 Or you can ditch it entirely and develop your own user interface with the API. ;)